wagtail/wagtail/docs/topics/snippets.md

 {% endblock %}
 ```

-## Binding Pages to Snippets
+## Binding pages to snippets

 In the above example, the list of adverts is a fixed list that is displayed via the custom template tag independent of any other content on the page.
 This might be what you want for a common panel in a sidebar, but, in another scenario, you might wish to display just one specific instance of a snippet on a particular page.
-This can be accomplished by defining a foreign key to the snippet model within your page model and adding a `FieldPanel` to the page's `content_panels` list.
+This can be accomplished by defining a foreign key to the snippet model within your page model and adding a {class}`~wagtail.admin.panels.FieldPanel` to the page's `content_panels` list.
 For example, if you wanted to display a specific advert on a `BookPage` instance:

 ```python
   # ...